-NOTE

-- Be sure to check the cable orientation in order to match the colored strip to the pin 1 end of the connector. - 2) When you start up the system, please wait for 5 seconds after you power on AC. - It is not recommended to add a metal spacer plate on the back of the Socket478.
-Otherwise, some components will be short and damaged.
+NOTE 1) Be sure to check the cable orientation in order to match the colored strip to the pin 1 end of the connector.
+2) When you start up the system please wait for 5 seconds after you power on AC.